MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/relay/commanding/MCDAppServiceConnection.md

 ### addRequestReceivedListener
 `- (NSUInteger)addRequestReceivedListener:(nonnull void (^)(MCDAppServiceConnection* _Nonnull, MCDAppServiceRequestReceivedEventArgs* _Nonnull))listener;`

-Adds a request received event listener.
+Assigns an event listener to this **MCDAppServiceConnection**, to handle the event in which a service request is received from a remote app.

 #### Parameters
 * `listener` The event listener.
 This must be implemented by the developer.